These are stores that held their grand openings in 2011 and 2012. Read about future stores.

 - Festival Walk (Hong Kong, China) – This 6-level mall has 980,000 s.f. of retail space in the north section of Tsim Sha Tsui.
 In late March 2012 the Hong Kong Economic Times said Apple would open a 15,000 s.f. store here, with a rent of $482,000 a month.
 In mid-May a tipster noted that early construction was underway on three combined spaces on level LG1 (HSBC, Agnes B., Izzue) for the new store, behind a non-descript construction barricade.
 The three former retailers are relocating to other spaces within the mall.
 The store is L-shaped, to the left-rear.
 It has an angled 58-foot storefront, and 35’/32′ depth for the main section, and 70’x32′ for the rear L-section.
 Grand opening Sept.
 29, 2012.
 [Aug.
 28 storefront #1 / #2] [opening video] [store panorama]

-- The Glades – Bromley (UK) – In February 2012 a job listing appeared for this location and described only as “Greater London,” later “Bromley.”
+- Bromley – Bromley (UK) – In February 2012 a job listing appeared for this location and described only as “Greater London,” later “Bromley.”
 The location is a district of London southeast of city-center.
 The shopping center has 464,000 s.f. mall with 135 stores.
 Construction barricade in front of spaces 87/88.
+Originally opened as The Glades, but changed to Bromley in 2013.
 Grand opening Sept.
-29, 2012? [mall plan] updated
+29, 2012. [mall plan] updated

 - Puerto Venecia – Zaragosa (Spain) – A job listing appeared in April 2012 for this locality, but without a specific location or mall.
 It was not until the grand opening was announced was the location revealed as this shopping center with 893,000 s.f. of retail space and several water-based adventure attractions.
 Grand opening Oct.
 4, 2012, a Thursday.

 - Via Roma (Torino, Italy) – In Jan.
 2012 a job listing appeared for a store in this northern city, separate from the existing Le Gru location.
 The two-level store is located in the shopping arcade on Via Roma 80, in the former Mondadori bookstore.
 Construction scaffolding went up Feb.
 22, 2012.
+Store has Opéra-style (Paris) ceiling and light fixtures.
 Grand opening Oct.
 13, 2012.

 - Val d’Europe – (Marne-la-Vallée, France) This retail center is in the midst of a large circular region that is Disneyland Paris, and officially is the combination of five communities to create the town o Marne-la-Vallée.
 In May 2012 a job listing appeared for “East Paris” but without a specific location.
 Tipsters later pointed to this mall as the site, but without a specific location.
 On July 10, 2012 Apple officially filed to operate a business at the mall.
 Black construction barricade is up in August 2012 to the left of the Gap store in the La Promenade section of the mall.
 The store could open by year’s end. [mall plan, pdf] updated